 Consider an organisation that is migrating its applications to the cloud.
 It will discover new traffic patterns that benefit from a new wide area network (WAN) approach and security model.

-Today’s modern enterprises leverage applications from data centres, public and private clouds, and many different software-as-a-service (SaaS) providers.
+Today's modern enterprises leverage applications from data centers, public and private clouds, and many different software-as-a-service (SaaS) providers.
 Users now access applications from anywhere any any device across more WAN transports, including broadband internet.

 These come with security and cost challenges, which can be mitigated with smart thinking and the right processes in place.